grypez/typescript-adventures/README.md

 ## Getting started

-Intended to be consumed from your IDE with typescript hovering over you.
+Intended to be consumed from your IDE, with typescript hovering over you.

 #### Install yarn
 ```sh